zackkrida/fauxpenverse/rfcs/20220217-visual_regression_testing.md

 # RFC: Visual regression testing

-A proposal to integrate visual regression testing into the Openverse frontend's automated testing suite.
+A proposal to integrate visual regression testing into the fauxpenverse frontend's automated testing suite.

 ## Reviewers